-Our exciting BA (Hons) Applied Performance (Community and Education) provides stimulating, practical-based training to prepare you for a career within a variety of areas of applied performance; giving you the possibility to work as a performance maker/artist through devising, writing and physical movement-based work and as a practitioner delivering workshops in community and/or education settings.
+BA (Hons) Applied Performance (Community and Education) gives you the opportunity to work as a performance maker/artist through devising, writing and physical movement-based acting work, as well as delivering workshops in community or educational settings.

-It also offers you the opportunity to progress on to specialist Masters-level study of applied performance in particular settings, or with particular groups of people - such as health, prisons and young people.
+The degree also offers the opportunity to progress on to specialist Masters-level study of applied performance in particular settings, or with particular groups of people - such as health, prisons and young people.

 Alternatively, many graduates also go on to PGCE or GTP programmes to qualify formally to teach Drama.

-This course gives you the opportunity to connect with some of the country’s most exciting applied performance practitioners/artists as well as being in an area of incredibly rich cultural and ethnic diversity.
+This course gives you the opportunity to connect with some of the country’s most exciting applied performance practitioners and artists as well as being in an area of incredibly rich cultural and ethnic diversity.

 The course is partnered with Birmingham Repertory Theatre, one of the UK’s leading production theatres.
 This partnership provides opportunities for you to engage with The REP’s facilities, productions and extensive learning and participation programmes.